Qualification Overview

 Graduate profile |

-By meeting the competencies for entry to the Nursing Council of New Zealand (NCNZ) Register of Nurses, the graduate of MIT's Bachelor of Nursing Pacific programme will be a clinically and culturally competent professional registered nurse, who will be able to:
+By meeting the competencies for entry to the Nursing Council of New Zealand (NCNZ) Register of Nurses, the graduate of MIT's Bachelor of Nursing Pacific programme will be a clinically and culturally competent professional registered nurse, who:

 |||